-Definition - What does Trophectoderm (TE) mean?
+What Does Trophectoderm (TE) Mean?

-The trophectoderm begins to form on the 5th day after an egg is fertilized, at the same time as the rest of the blastocyst.
+The trophectoderm begins to form around the 5th day after an egg is fertilized, at the same time as the rest of the blastocyst.

-FertilitySmarts explains Trophectoderm (TE)
+FertilitySmarts Explains Trophectoderm (TE)

-The blastocyst implants in the uterine wall when the cells of the trophectoderm nearest to the ICM touch and adhere to the uterine lining.
+The blastocyst implants in the uterine wall when the cells of the trophectoderm nearest to the inner cell mass (ICM) touch and adhere to the uterine lining.
 On contact, the cells of the trophectoderm begin to divide rapidly, causing it to become several layers thick.